confluentinc/confluent-kubernetes-examples/security/production-secure-deploy/README.rst

 * RBAC principal credentials

 You can either provide your own certificates, or generate test certificates.
-Follow instructions in the below `Appendix: Create your own certificates <production-secure-deploy#appendix-create-your-own-certificates>`_ section to see how to generate certificates and set the appropriate SANs.
+Follow instructions in the below `Appendix: Create your own certificates <#appendix-create-your-own-certificates>`_ section to see how to generate certificates and set the appropriate SANs.